5H13LD2/5H13LD2/README.md

 - Built using **Laravel + MySQL**
 - Supported real-world HR and finance workflows
 - Assisted in production debugging, data migration, and feature enhancements
+- Developed a Payroll and HRIS system used by HR and Accounting teams to streamline payroll processing, reporting, and payslip generation
+- Executed data migration from Excel to structured CRM systems.

 ---